 The cost of living in Angola can best be described as astronomical.
-Most expats live in Luanda, which topped the 2010 and 2011 Mercer Cost of Living Survey as the most expensive expat destination in the world, before being overtaken by Tokyo in 2012.
-The city remains the most expensive in Africa for expats.
+Most expats live in the capital, Luanda, which topped the Mercer Cost of Living Survey as the most expensive expat destination in the world in 2013, 2014 and 2015.

 Transport costs are readily tacked onto anything, and as the price of petrol continues to rise, so does the cost of both basic and luxury items in Angola.

 Furthermore, as large companies continue to use Luanda and surrounds as a home base for operations that look to extract many of the country's natural resources, the demand for high-quality goods and services increases.

 The cost of accommodation has gone through the roof due to a glaring undersupply and overdemand.
 Low bed capacity and a lack of the kind of secure housing that can be used to entice expats abroad have set rental prices extraordinarily high.
 Nevertheless, most expats will find that their housing is provided and paid for by their company.
 If not, it’s important to factor this cost in and ensure that one's salary is proportionate to the high rental costs.